 I spent several years serving my beloved teacher Ram Dass on Maui.
-It was during this time that I committed myself to the practice of kirtan and bhakti yoga, the yoga of service and devotion to God.
+It was during this time that I committed myself to the practice of kirtan and the path of Bhakti Yoga, the yoga of service and devotion to God.
 I also received the rare chance to be in close proximity to a man who truly lives from the heart.
-Whether he is lecturing on stage, at the dinner table with friends or alone in his room, Ram Dass rests in and acts from a place of love.
+Whether he was lecturing on stage, at the dinner table with friends or alone in his room, Ram Dass rested in and acted from a place of love.
 I believe that this is the most important thing anyone can learn- to live from the heart, to act from the heart, to sing from the heart.

-I want to do anything I can to develop these qualities in myself, thus I often find myself singing, teaching, and serving whenever and wherever anyone will let me- this has included a wide variety of settings from yoga studios, music festivals and retreat centers to homeless shelters, hospice clinics and correctional facilities.
+I have also received my graduate degree in social work and now find myself singing, teaching, counseling, writing, and serving in a wide variety of settings ranging from yoga studios, music festivals and retreat centers to homeless shelters, mental health centers, hospice clinics and prisons.